-Demand for lighting fixtures continues to rack up a healthy rate of growth in a region where it accounts for upto 19% of the total electricity consumption.
-These figures were released by analysts and Research Partners 6W Research, in the build up to the region's premier trade show for lighting and design, Light Middle East 2018, which takes place in Dubai in September.
+Demand for lighting fixtures continues to rack up a healthy rate of growth in a region where it accounts for up to 19% of the total electricity consumption.
+These figures were released by analysts and Research Partners 6W Research, in the build-up to the region's premier trade show for lighting and design, Light Middle East 2018, which takes place in Dubai in September.

-Not surprisingly, international interest from global lighting brands, fixture manufacturers and the design community in the upcoming exhibition is strong, with over 345 exhibitors from 30 countries throwing their hats in the ring for the three days of the show, which is expected to draw in over 5,500 trade professionals, buyers and key decision makers.
+Not surprisingly, international interest from global lighting brands, fixture manufacturers and the design community in the upcoming exhibition is strong, with over 345 exhibitors from 30 countries throwing their hats in the ring for the three days of the show, which is expected to draw in over 5,500 trade professionals, buyers, and key decision-makers.

-"Even as the lighting fixtures market in the region continues to grow at an encouraging pace and evolves into a more mature and discerning one, the role of Light Middle East as a vital interactive idea exchange and learning platform continues to be an important one," said Ahmed Pauwels, CEO of Messe Frankfurt Middle East, organisers of Light Middle East.
+"Even as the lighting fixtures market in the region continues to grow at an encouraging pace and evolves into a more mature and discerning one, the role of Light Middle East as a vital interactive idea exchange and learning platform continues to be an important one," said Ahmed Pauwels, CEO of Messe Frankfurt Middle East, organizers of Light Middle East.
 "Being the premier trade and networking event serving the international lighting design community, Light Middle East will continue to showcase the latest in lighting design and technology and serve as a key conduit for the flow of information about the benefits of the latest technological innovations that are driving change in the industry," he added.

 Light Middle East 2018, which will run from September 23 to 25, 2018 at the Dubai International Convention and Exhibition Centre, will feature Country Pavilions from Spain, Turkey, France, UK, and Italy, while a German-government supported pavilion will also be making its appearance for the first time.